 I know someone who wasn’t even liked by her husband, but she stuck with the marriage for years.
 This guy ended up doing a lot of really bad things in the relationship, and hurt her heart over and over again.
 She used the words “crushing” and “devastating” explaining her marriage.

 I don’t want this for any of you.
 If it’s gotten to the point where you don’t feel trusting enough for the other person to keep your heart safe, then it’s time to get help or move on.
 At least, talk to your partner and see where it leads.
 And at most, go to counseling or leave.
 But don’t just sit there and take it.
 That’s a lingering bad feeling that only gets worse over time.

 And you know how I feel about lingering negative emotions, right?
 Knock ‘em out.
 You need closure on those lingering emotions, otherwise, they eat away at you both physically and mentally.

 Lingering negative emotions affect the body.
-I just had an episode on this very thing recently.
+I had an episode on that very subject actually.
 And since that episode, I’ve had a few emails from listeners to corroborate what I spoke of.
 One woman who wrote to me who had to deal with her husband’s infidelity said that the emotional turmoil she went through afterwards caused infections, rashes, and panic attacks, along with other things.